Terms & Conditions of Sales

 • The owner can dispose of his accommodation.

-For any stay interrupted or not consumed for any reason whatsoever, the entire amount of the reserved stay will remain acquired by the owner.
-No refund will be made.
+For any stay that is interrupted or not used for any reason whatsoever, the full amount of the reserved stay will be retained by the owner.
+No refunds will be made.

 11.2.
 By the owner

-The owner may terminate the contract for one or more failures to perform the contractual obligations of the tenant without reimbursing the sums paid.
+The owner may terminate the contract for one or more failures to fulfill the tenant's contractual obligations without reimbursing the sums paid.

-If the owner unilaterally terminates the contract for any reason other than a failure to perform the contractual obligations of the tenant, he may only do so in the event of force majeure making the rental impossible.
+If the landlord unilaterally terminates the contract for any reason other than a failure to perform the tenant's contractual obligations, he may only do so in the event of force majeure making the rental impossible.
 In this case, he must, after consultation with the tenant:

 • Reimburse the amounts paid by the tenant.

-• Or offer a credit to the tenant corresponding to the amounts paid.
+• Or offer the tenant a credit corresponding to the amounts paid.

-• Or offer, where possible, an equivalent rental (same date, same area, same services) at no extra charge for the tenant.
+• Or offer, where possible, an equivalent rental (same date, same area, same services) at no extra cost to the tenant.

 12. Insurance